March 2, 2024 |

 Temple Israel takes great pride in hiring qualified faculty who have experience in the fields of Judaism, Jewish education, teaching, and learning.
 Our teachers teach by subject area and everyone teaches multiple grades.

 Michelle Nelson teaches our kindergarten (kitah gan) students and also is Temple Israel’s Youth Programming Coordinator.
 In her role at TI, Michelle connects children of all ages to the synagogue community and plans programs for them to build their own community of peers.
 Michelle teaches science in the Framingham middle schools, and spends the summers at Pilgrim Day Camp.
-In her free time, Michelle enjoys mini golfing, reading and spending time with her dog Swiffer.
+In her free time, Michelle enjoys mini golfing, and reading.

 Elana Berelowitz teaches 3rd grade (kitah gimel), and has been teaching in the Religious School since 2001.
 She also works in the Natick Public Schools as a paraprofessional for children with severe special needs.
 She spends summers teaching art at Grossman Day Camp and brings this creativity to her classroom at Temple Israel.
 Elana, her husband Saul, and their 2 sons, are members of Temple Israel and live in Natick.

 Avital (Tali) is returning for her 4th year teaching.
 Tali has been a teacher in both public and independent schools in Massachusetts and Maryland.
 She holds an M.A. in Teaching and Judaic Studies from Brandeis University and has taught at Solomon Schechter Day Schools, private schools and religious schools.
 Tali attended the Judy Gordon Nursery School and TI Religious School as a child, and is excited to be back in the community with her twin daughters and husband.